Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.

 Radon, a radioactive gas that is released from soil, increases the risk of lung cancer, especially in smokers.
 Normally, radon disperses rapidly into the atmosphere and causes no harm.
 However, when a building is placed on soil with high radon content, radon can accumulate, sometimes producing sufficiently high levels in the air to cause harm.

 Drugs and chemicals

-Estrogen in oral contraceptives may slightly increase the risk of breast cancer, but this risk decreases over time.
-Estrogen alone used for hormone replacement therapy increases the risk of uterine cancer.
-Combined estrogen and progesterone increase risks of breast and ovarian cancer similar to estrogen alone.
+Combined estrogen and progestin oral contraceptives may slightly increase the risk of breast cancer, but this risk decreases over time.
+Estrogen therapy alone, without progesterone, increases the risk of uterine cancer.
 These increased risks are modest.

 Diethylstilbestrol (DES) increases the risk of breast cancer in women who took the drug, and increases the risk of vaginal cancer in daughters of these women exposed before birth.

 Long-term use of anabolic steroids may increase the risk of liver cancer and accelerate prostate cancer.